Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/README.md

 * [API Publisher Configuration](docs/API-Publisher-Configuration.md)
 * [Considerations for API Hosts](docs/Considerations-for-API-Hosts.md)

+## Support

+For support with the API Publisher, please use [Ed-Fi Support](https://support.ed-fi.org/) to open a support case and/or feature request.

 ## Legal Information

-Copyright (c) 2021 Ed-Fi Alliance, LLC and contributors.
+Copyright (c) 2023 Ed-Fi Alliance, LLC and contributors.

 Licensed under the [Apache License, Version 2.0](LICENSE) (the "License").